node-apn/node-apn/doc/apn.markdown

 If in doubt, leave the encoding as default.
 If you experience any problems post a question in the [node-apn Google Group][googlegroup].

+### connection.setCacheLength(newLength)

+Used to manually adjust the "cacheLength" property in the options.
+This is ideal if you choose to use the `cacheTooSmall` event to tweak your environment.
+It is safe for increasing and reducing cache size.

 ### Event: 'error'

 `function (error) { }`